What Is a 501(c)(3) Tax-Exempt Organization?

 The first is a public charity.
 The IRS defines a public charity as “not a private foundation.”
 Public charities receive most of their income from the general public or the government.
 Public support must be broad rather than limited to a few people or families.

-The second is a private foundation.
-It receives its income from investments and endowments rather than the general public.
+The second category is a private foundation.
+Foundations receive their income from investments and endowments rather than the general public.

 Private foundations are subdivided into operating and nonoperating.